 - Sports fields.

 - Building sites.

-This romantic part of the Highlands is a must for its waterfalls, craggy mountain scenery and is ideal for stargazing as Glenfeshie is famous for being the most northerly Dark Sky Park in the world.
+This romantic part of the Highlands is a must for its waterfalls and craggy mountain scenery.
+It’s ideal for stargazing as Glenfeshie is famous for being the most northerly Dark Sky Park in the world.